 Types of emergency contraception

-Copper IUD (intrauterine device) / copper coil as emergency contraception
+Copper IUD (intrauterine device) or copper coil as emergency contraception

-Copper IUD (intrauterine device) / copper coil as emergency contraception
+Copper IUD (intrauterine device) or copper coil as emergency contraception

 The copper IUD can be inserted up to five days after having unprotected sex.
 The IUD is more effective than the emergency pill at preventing pregnancy after unprotected sex.